Alliance of Democrats (Poland): Rebirth after 2009

 Due to the financial considerations required under the Polish political system, parties need to have sufficient funding to finance large-scale campaigns if they are new or have recently obtained under 3% of voters' support.
 The Democratic Party possessed a large number of properties, which made it possible to finance several political campaigns after sale of these properties.
 The value of its assets is estimated at PLN 65 to 250 million, as the Rzeczpospolita newspaper calculated.

-After 2009 new politicians joined the party, such as centrist-conservative Paweł Piskorski.
+After 2009, new politicians joined the party, such as centrist-conservative Paweł Piskorski.
 The party restored their representation in parliament, by taking over of the members of the Democratic Party – demokraci.pl group consisting of three members (including Marian Filar, Bogdan Lis and Jan Widacki).
 After Paweł Piskorski rise to the leadership of the party many of its old members of party resigned from being members of SD.
 In the 2009 European Elections, the party's candidates obtained 0.027% of votes because of registration problems and lack of organisation.
 Since May 2009 the Alliance of Democrats has been a member of the European Democratic Party.
 SD supported former Minister of Foreign Affairs Andrzej Olechowski's candidature in the 2010 presidential election.
-In the 2011 parliamentary elections Alliance did not register any lists but three candidates who were enlisted on the Poland Comes First election list but were supported by SD received 0,0031% of votes.
+In the 2011 parliamentary elections, Alliance did not register any lists but three candidates who were enlisted on the Poland Comes First election list but were supported by SD received 0.0031% of the popular vote.
 The Party was to announce its new political programme at its XXVI Congress.

-Before the 2019 European election SD declared its desire to join the European Coalition, however, none of the party members were on its electoral list.
+Before the 2019 European elections, SD declared its desire to join the European Coalition, however, none of the party members were on its electoral list.

-Before the 2019 parliamentary election SD joined the Polish Coalition.
+Before the 2019 parliamentary elections, SD joined the Polish Coalition.
 Several members were on the PSL list, but they had not won any seats in the Sejm.

+Ideology

+The party incorporates liberal, social democratic and left-wing elements, which also resulted in the willingness of the party to work with the trade union movement.
+The party promotes state interventionism and economic planning and calls for land reform in the interests of smallholder and landless peasants.
+The party also proposed the development of co-operatives and the "decartelisation" of the market.
+The party also endorsed the concept of a "third way" between capitalism and socialism.
+After 1989, the party described its ideology as one that includes "both elements of the social teachings of the Church and the tenets of social democracy" and that "as a party of effective people, we want to appeal to our electorate, which consists of private businessmen, craftsmen and the intelligentsia".